qgis/QGIS-Enhancement-Proposals/README.md

 - Must be open for at least one week
 - PR can also be opened at the same time - however **not** recommend if something is still in planning stage and changing, or chance of rejection e.g don't update all the code headers with MIT and then open a QEP because it wouldn't happen.
-- Code based QEPs require at least 2 +1's
+- Code based QEPs require at least 2 +1's from code developers.
+Inlcuding +1 from maintainer of that area of code e.g Nyall for composer work, Martin for rendering thread.
 - Project QEPs require majority PSC vote
-- Requires +1 from maintainer of that area of code e.g Nyall for composer work, Martin for rendering thread
 - May be extended upon request (eg, I'm on holidays but have feedback to give)
 - May be extended if required
 - Others can assign themselves as interested e.g I might be interested in Processing but can't comment on the code.
 Mainly just to provide feedback.
-- If no maintainer for a area of code, requires at least 2 +1s from core devs.
+- If no maintainer for a area of code, requires at least 2 +1s from from code developers.
+- If -1 votes are received (for code based QEPs) then the proposal should be amended or further discussion conducted to satisfy all interested parties.
+If consensus cannot be reached, the QEP can be raised to the PSC for voting.